|OSHSPA Reports on State Plan Activities > 2002 OSHSPA Report > State Incentives: Promoting Voluntary Compliance|

 In Michigan, the Consultation Education and Training (CET) Division focuses its outreach and training efforts on those companies with the greatest need.
 CET developed self-help kits for employers in industries addressed by the MIOSHA Strategic Plan.
 Special outreach efforts included seminars, mailings, and articles providing information on workplace safety requirements and best industry practices.

 Michigan is required to report its CET activities annually to the Michigan legislature.
-In fiscal year 2001, Michigan provided the following consultation, education and training services: 6,935 safety and health consultations; 441 on-site consultations; and 3,074 workshops, seminars, apprentice training and special programs.
-They also distributed 1.3 million pieces of safety and health literature.
-The total number of participants in Michigan CET programs were: 29,084 employer participants and 36,400 employee participants.
+In fiscal year 2002, Michigan provided the following consultation, education and training services: 4,931 safety and health consultations; 406 onsite consultations; and 2,493 workshops, seminars, apprentice training and special programs.
+They also distributed 850,000 of safety and health literature.
+The total number of participants in Michigan CET programs was: 26,523 employer participants and 21,804 employee participants.

 North Carolina, South Carolina

 North Carolina set up a training network through its statewide community college system to teach a variety of safety and health topics.
 By tapping into this system, employers and employees both have easy access to the information.
-North Carolina also partnered with the South Carolina Department of Labor, Licensing and Regulation, the North and South Carolina Departments of Transportation, and the Carolinas’ Associated General Contractors to reduce the dangers of working in high places.
-A two-hour safety seminar on fall protection was telecast to sites across both Carolinas.
+North Carolina also partnered with the South Carolina Department of Labor, Licensing and Regulation, the North and South Carolina Departments of Transportation, and the Carolinas’ Associated General Contractors to present a live and interactive videoconference on the hazards associated with work zone safety.

-Because the demand for training in employer workplaces is high, Puerto Rico is delivering training and conference sessions open to general audiences in different towns on the island.
+Because the demand for training in employer in workplaces is high, Puerto Rico continues delivering training and conference sessions open to general audiences in different towns on the island.
 Information on each session is published in the newspaper to reach and benefit a higher number of employers, employees, students and the general public.
 Some themes covered in the training sessions are: How to Develop and Maintain an Effective Safety and Health Program; Safety and Health in the Woodworking Industries; Safety and Health in the Auto-Repair Shops: Safety and Health in the Construction Industry.

 Puerto Rico emphasizes training to small employers of less than 100 employees.
-As part of its Strategic Plan, PROSHO has chosen laundries, dry cleaning businesses and bakeries as target industries.
+As part of its Strategic Plan, PROSHO has chosen agricultural production-crops (SIC 0170) and nursing homes as target industries.
 These employers receive preference in consultation visits and training.
 Puerto Rico also developed two booklets of safety and health matters related to each target industry.
-In addition, Puerto Rico translated two OSHA publications into Spanish and adapted them for use in training.
+In addition, Puerto Rico translated two OSHA publications into Spanish.

 Financial Incentives, Awards & Grants